 Before believing anything you see or hear, ask yourself, “Is it fake?“.

-In fact, the government will invoke religion, whenever convenient, to control people.
+In fact, the government will invoke religion to control people.

-For instance, after Solomon’s death, when Israel broke into two kingdoms, King Jeroboam invented a new religion for the purpose of solidifying his power (1 Kings 12:27-28).
+After Solomon’s death, when Israel broke into two kingdoms, King Jeroboam invented a new religion.

-In our era, communist governments, such as the one in China, regulate churches, permitting them to operate only as favorable agents of the state.
+In our era, communist governments, such as the ones in China and Canada, regulate churches, permitting them to operate only as agents of the state.
 Under the auspices of “God,” the government has its way.

-judging from the way things are going in the USA, I think our future will bring a similar type of government overreach.
+Judging from how things are going here in the USA, our future will bring similar government overreach.

 We ought to obey God rather than men.Acts 5:29